russellballestrini/russell.ballestrini.net/content/2018-03-16-fulfilling-childhood-dreams-solar.rst

 I now have:

-* a power plant on my roof with an expected 9-10 year ROI; after 10 years I'll be generating positive wealth and capital "cash flow" in the form of energy
+* a power plant on my roof with an expected 9-10 year ROI; after 10 years I'll be generating wealth, capital, and positive "cash flow" in the form of energy
-* paid down my 4.125% house mortgage by $30,000; saving tens of thousands over the life of the loan
+* paid down my 4.125% house mortgage by $35,000; saving tens of thousands over the life of the loan
 * increased the value of my house by $20-30,000; this is an asset I can sell with or without my house
 * shielded or insulated myself from electricity rate hikes; who knows what electricity will cost in 5 to 10 years